 Whenever we have an idea, or want to take a note, we reach out for pen and paper.
-It is often the fastest, and easiest way take a note.
-We enjoy handwriting, because it is natural.
+This is often the fastest and easiest option.
+We enjoy handwriting because it is natural.
 One may ask:

 Main Problem: Is there a natural way to write on small devices?

 In other words, is it possible to maintain the experience of handwriting, while using digital devices?
 We should hope so.
 While the possibilities are limitless, we wish to specify:

 More Specific Problem: Can we devise a method of writing on small touch-enabled devices that mimics handwriting?